l1yuxin/SEtest1/README.md

-# SEtest1 is a hub for Software Engineering Course.
+# SEtest1 is a warehouse for Software Engineering Course.